Brummelman and his colleagues concede that there is some evidence for a genetic component to both self-esteem and narcissism.

 Other psychologists claim that our personality evolves and modifies itself through active interactions with our surroundings.
 We can call this the “fluid” model, since your personality molds itself to varying circumstances throughout the lifespan.

-A third group of psychologists take a middle position.
+A third group of psychologists’ opinions hold the middle ground.
 They maintain that personality is fluid in childhood but sets by adolescence or early adulthood.
 We can call this the “Jell-O” model of personality.
-If you believe that the way people behave as adults depends on how they were raised as children, then you subscribe to the Jell-O model.
-(Otherwise, you’d blame behavior on either genes or the current situation.)

 The most important aspect that builds self-esteem lies in childhood interactions with one’s primary caregivers, parents, teachers, and other significant adults in one’s life.

 Although self-esteem and narcissism have some common features, the researchers argue that they’re fundamentally different.
 Hence, while trying to instill self-esteem in our children, we may unknowingly be encouraging narcissistic tendencies instead.